+CLIL refers to situations where subjects or parts of subjects are taught through a foreign language with dual-focused aims, namely the learning of content and the simultaneous learning of a foreign language.
+(Marsh, 2002, p.
+15).

-Content and language integrated learning (CLIL) has been defined as a dual-focused educational approach in which an additional language is used for the learning and teaching of both content and language (Coyle, Hood, & Marsh, 2010, p.
-1).
-It involves teaching another curriculum subject, or aspects of another subject through a second language, not that of the learner's mother tongue (Irish in this instance).
+CLIL involves teaching another curriculum subject, or aspects of another subject through a second language which is not that of the learner's mother tongue.
+This practice guide highlights important considerations in adopting CLIL where a subject is taught through Irish in a school in which English is the medium of instruction.

 This guide focuses on teaching aspects of a curriculum subject through Irish in schools where English is usually the medium of instruction.
 CLIL is recognised as a successful approach to language teaching and learning in Europe and internationally.
 Irish primary schools are a particularly favourable context for using CLIL as all primary teachers teach Irish.